MarshalX/atproto/README.md

 ### Quick start

 First of all, you need to create the instance of the XRPC Client.
 To do so you have 2 major options: asynchronous, and synchronous.
 The difference only in import and how you call the methods.
-If you are not familiar with async use sync instead.
+If you are not familiar with async, use sync instead.

 For sync:
 ```python